microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 ```

 ###  Discovery of `ITestDataSource` attributes
-The MSTest v2 framework, on discovering a `TestMethod` probes additional attributes.
-On finding attributes inheriting from `ITestDataSource`, framework invokes `GetData()` to fetch test data and iteratively invokes test method with the test data as arguments.
+The MSTest v2 framework, on discovering a `TestMethod`, probes additional attributes.
+On finding attributes inheriting from `ITestDataSource`, the framework invokes `GetData()` to fetch test data and iteratively invokes the test method with the test data as arguments.

 ### Benefits of using `ITestDataSource`
 1. Users can extend `ITestDataSource` to support custom data sources.
-2. Multiple tests can reuse the test data defined in same data source.
+2. Multiple tests can reuse the test data defined in the same data source.
 3. A test case can use multiple test data sources.